CharlonTank/next-occurrence-across-workspace/README.md

 You can customize the extension's behavior through VS Code settings:

+### Accessing Settings

+You can access settings in multiple ways:

+1. Click the gear icon (⚙️) in the extension view
+2. Click the gear icon in the status bar when using the extension
+3. Use the command palette: `Next Occurrence Across Workspace: Open Settings`
+4. Go to File > Preferences > Settings and search for "Next Occurrence"

 ### Exclude Patterns

 Specify directories to exclude from search using glob patterns: